Rudy Bladel: Crimes

-James McCrory

-The killing spree continued not long after, and on April 5, 1976, another victim was claimed in the same yard at Elkhark: 51-year-old engineer James M. "Tiny" McCrory, from Niles.
+On April 5, 1976, another victim was claimed in the same yard at Elkhart: 51-year-old engineer James M. "Tiny" McCrory, from Niles.
 He had been shot in the head with a deer slug from a 20-gauge shotgun while sitting in his locomotive cab, which was parked near the diesel house.

 Almost two years after this murder, Bladel was arrested by ATF authorities on January 6, 1978, after local police notified them that he had purchased a .357 magnum from South Bend.
 Since he was a convicted felon, he was not allowed to carry firearms, and given another one-to-five year imprisonment term, this time to be served in a federal penitentiary at Sandstone, Minnesota.
 He was released on November 16 of that same year.

-Triple murder

 A day before New Year's Eve in 1978, Bladel booked into a local hotel in Jackson, Michigan.
-With him, in a suitcase, he carried parts of a 12-gauge shotgun, purchased from an Elkhart gun shop around two years ago.
+With him, in a suitcase, he carried parts of a 12-gauge shotgun, purchased from an Elkhart gun shop around two years earlier.
 The following day, he left the hotel and went down to the depot, carrying the suitcase with him.
 When he arrived on the platform, he put the suitcase down, assembled the shotgun and walked towards the locker room door.

 He shot 42-year-old flagman Robert Lee Blake, from Southgate, on the spot, before proceeding to also shoot 50-year-old conductor William Gulak, from Lincoln Park, who was sitting at the table.
 Bladel put another slug into each of them, and then headed for the door.
 As he was going out, he saw 32-year-old fireman Charles Lee Burton, from Jackson, peeking into the room.
 He then killed him as well, the shot knocking Burton on the platform behind him.

 After leaving, Bladel disassembled the shotgun and hid it under some bushes at Cascade Falls.
 He then returned to Elkhart, where he was living at a mission for homeless men.